Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 • Share on Twitter

 So, while asbestos certainly holds the spotlight when it comes to causing mesothelioma, it's time to take a look at some of the other potential actors in this drama.
 Are there other villains in the story?
-Let's find out in the next sections.
+Let's find out in the next section.

 2. Other Potential Causes of Mesothelioma

 While the connection between asbestos and mesothelioma is well documented, it's worth noting that there are other potential causes in the mix too.
-So, if you're still wondering, "is asbestos the only cause of mesothelioma?" — the answer is no. Let's explore some of these other culprits.
+So, if you're still wondering, "is asbestos the only cause of mesothelioma?" — the answer is no. Let's explore some of these other sinners.

 Radiation Exposure